 Soft tissue (tendons, ligaments, etc.) take more time to adapt to training, as well as more time to recover.

 Progress slowly and incrementally.

 Patience is very important in training and lack of it can cost you months of progress.

 3. More reps

-As stated above, soft tissue takes longer to adapt to strain.
+As stated above, soft tissue takes longer to adapt to training.

-Not only does it take longer time to adapt, but if you’d like to have healthy joints you should do reps in the 10-15 range.
+Not only does it take longer time to adapt, but if you’d like to have healthy joints you should train in the 10-15 range.